Decentralized-ID/self-sovereign-identity/README.md

 # self-sovereign-identity
 Articles and documents associated with designing and implementing identity technology using self-sovereign identity principles

-I copied this from [my fork](https://github.com/infominer33/self-sovereign-identity) of [/WebOfTrustInfo/self-sovereign-identity](https://github.com/WebOfTrustInfo/self-sovereign-identity)
+This is a Draft Branch of [my fork](https://github.com/infominer33/self-sovereign-identity) of [/WebOfTrustInfo/self-sovereign-identity](https://github.com/WebOfTrustInfo/self-sovereign-identity)

 This is just a temporary workspace.
 I'm going to use these materials to create the beginnings of a collaborative article on the [Evolution of Self Sovereign Identity](evolution-of-ssi.md); to highlight the best thought on the matter since 2016, and highlight a few needs as I see them.
 Once I've exhausted my interpretation, I'll put it into a google shared doc for collaboration with whoever is interested.